buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/README.md

 * property and property set template - defines the syntax and data types for property sets and individual properties.
 * property set occurrence - defines shareable and extensible property sets attachable to occurrences of objects.
 The property set is regarded as a partial type information as it establishes a subset of common shared property information among occurrence objects.

-> HISTORY&nbsp; New schema in IFC1.5
+> HISTORY  New schema in IFC1.5